 We strive to provide all students with an education and school community that gives them the best start to a happy, healthy and fulfilling life.

-Our Koorie students are invited to collaborate on special school projects such as designing our interschool sport AFL jumpers and Acknowledgement to Country video.
+Our Koorie students are invited to collaborate on special school projects such as designing our interschool sport AFL jumpers and Acknowledgement of Country video.

 Some of the ways we support students with additional needs at Harvest Home Primary School include: